mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 While the input layer consists of just numbers, the output layer consists of neurons.
 A neuron takes an array of numbers and returns a single number.
 We'll look at them more in more detail further down in the article.

 So, the return value of our isEven function contains the results of the neurons in the output layer.
-(Which for isEven is just one neuron.)
+(Which for isEven is only one neuron.)

 Between the input layer and the output layer are one or more hidden layers,which also consist of neurons.